 The challenge of displaying tangible, 3D goods in a virtual, 2D environment is one of the biggest challenges in the eCommerce industry.
 Augmented Reality helped bridge this gap by making it simpler to display items and giving customers a greater grasp of what they purchase online.
 But apart from this, AR can help your business;

 1 – Increase customer engagement.

 Due to the inherent interactivity of AR, it is simple for users to become addicted to your website.
 Additionally, the more time they spend on your e-commerce site, the more likely they will convert!
-Even if they’re just window shopping, the increased engagement shows that they are more likely to remember you in the future.
+Even if they're just window shopping, the increased engagement shows they are more likely to remember you.

 2 – Reach new customers.

 Augmented Reality is still relatively new and is just starting to gain traction.
 You can use this opportunity to get ahead of your competition and get people's attention by creating a buzz.

 AR has revolutionised the traditional ways of providing information – through static images and explainer videos.
 Apart from offering a 3D render of the products, customers can now visualise what that product will look like in their home or desired space, decreasing the chances they return a product because it's different from what they anticipated.